 CHRISTOPHER GONZALEZ is a queer writer of Puerto Rican descent living in New York.
 He is the author of the short story collection I’m Not Hungry But I Could Eat, forthcoming from SFWP in Fall 2021.

-His writing appears in the Nation, Little Fiction, The Forge, Pidgeonholes, Lunch Ticket, Cosmonauts Avenue, Okay Donkey, and elsewhere.
+His writing appears in the Nation, Little Fiction, The Forge, Lunch Ticket, Cosmonauts Avenue, and elsewhere.
 A graduate of Vassar College, he was the recipient of the 2015 Ann E. Imbrie Prize for Excellence in Fiction Writing.
 His flash fiction was chosen for the 2019 Best Small Fictions anthology and named one of Wigleaf‘s Top 50 for 2020.
-He serves as a fiction editor at Barrelhouse and a contributing editor at Split Lip, and he spends his waking hours tweeting about Oscar Isaac, book publishing, trash television, and the Popeye’s spicy chicken sandwich @livesinpages.
+He currently serves as a fiction editor at Barrelhouse and a contributing editor at Split Lip, and he spends his waking hours tweeting about Oscar Isaac, book publishing, trash television, and the Popeye’s spicy chicken sandwich @livesinpages.